 Represent Your State Society and Board of Governors

 Established in 1982 as a grassroots member network, the BOG functions as an advisory body to the Board of Directors (BOD) and the AAO-HNS membership.
-It is made up of local, state, regional, and national otolaryngology—head and neck surgery societies from around the United States.
+It is made up of local, state, regional, and national otolaryngology—head and neck surgery societies from around the United States and Canada.
 The BOG plays a vital role in the Academy and in the specialty to identify and respond to issues that confront otolaryngologists and their patients.
 These issues include legislative and regulatory proposals at the local, state, and federal levels; as well as socioeconomic and public relations matters.
 Contact Us.

 Attend a Committee Meeting as an Invited Guest